VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 def can_oauth_disconnect():
-    """Test to determin if oauth disconnect is allowed""" has_gh = True if current_user.github_id else False has_gg = True if current_user.google_id else False has_fb = True if current_user.facebook_id else False
+    """Test to determine if oauth disconnect is allowed""" has_gh = True if current_user.github_id else False has_gg = True if current_user.google_id else False has_fb = True if current_user.facebook_id else False